JulieWoolie/devsite/content/menus/header/style.md

 The style tag is used for connecting SCSS stylesheets to the document.
 This tag can be declared as many times as needed to link multiple stylesheets.

+You can either specify a filepath to an SCSS file using the `src` attribute, or write SCSS inside of the style element.

 ## Attributes
 | Attribute | Value | Description | Example |
 |--|--|--|--|